 These prized fungi are known across the world for their fragrant smells, taste and high prices, with bigger truffles selling for the price of a car.

-If you’re wanting to head out truffle hunting, visit Piedmont in fall, when the truffle season is in full swing.
+If you’re wanting to head out truffle hunting, visit Piedmont in the fall when the truffle season is in full swing.

 3.)
 Pesto Genovese, Genoa